 My best friend, Horace Smith, died today.
 My dad had died when I was young.
-After that, as an adolescent, my life spiraled out of control, getting into all kinds of trouble and abusing drugs.
-But that all changed when I met Horace in 1979.
-Hardly knowing him, I went to his home in Clifton Park, knocked on the door, and pleaded with him to help me put my “wounded” life back together again, finding a meaning and purpose to it, since he was a Christian Minister.
+After that, as an adolescent, my life spiraled out of control, getting into all kinds of trouble with the law, abusing drugs and being hospitalized twice for reckless behavior.
+But all that changed, when I met Horace in 1979.
+Hardly knowing him, I went to his home in Clifton Park, New York, knocked on the door, and pleaded with him to help me put my “wounded” life back together again, finding a meaning and purpose to it, since he was a Christian Minister.
 He took me into his home and allowed me to live with him for a year.
 That was the beginning of a beautiful relationship, which lasted 37 years.

 Horace was celibate, never having married.
 But he absolutely, unequivocally and categorically had a family, because I “adopted” him into my family!
 For me, he had become like a father.
 He performed my wedding ceremony in 1984.
 My wife, Louise, had become his “daughter-in-law” and my sons, Nathanael and Jonathan, had become his “grandchildren.”
 For over 30 years, he was with us for the holidays and special occasions.
 I learned from him that family was not merely a biological or blood-related connection but also — and, at times, even more importantly — a spiritual or soul-related connection.